Bharathkasyap/Splunk_Dashboard/README.md

  </div>
  </br>

-- Like we did before, we need to synchronize the settings using the token asscoicate with the search String
+- Similar to the text input, synchronize the dropdown's token with the relevant search string to enable dynamic filtering based on dropdown selections.

  <div align="center">
 <img src =src/DropDownSync.png>
  </div>
  </br>

-- The final output looks like the professional realworld use case, we can build similar dashboards using this as the reference
+- The completed dashboard showcases a professional and practical real-world application of Splunk's dashboarding capabilities, serving as a valuable reference.

  <div align="center">
 <img src =src/FinalOutput.png>